 The highly developed lip vermilion exists only in man and is bounded by the keratinized skin and mucous membrane of the inner labia.2 The epidermis is characterized by a highly developed stratum lucidum and a very thin stratum corneum.
 Hair and sweat glands are absent but dermal papillae are abundant, leading to the rich vascular supply that imparts the characteristic red color (vermilion).
 In dark-complected individuals, the red hue is camouflaged by increased melanin deposits.3

-SC is a precancerous neoplasia found primarily on the lower lip of light-skinned individuals.
+SC is a precancerous condition found primarily on the lower lip of light-skinned individuals.
 Given the high risk for the progression of SC to SCC of the lip vermilion and the high rate of discordance between clinical and histologic findings, a biopsy is indicated in the presence of clinically discernable degenerative changes.1 Prevention, early diagnosis, effective therapeutic intervention, and close long-term follow-up are paramount.

 Your session is about to expire.
 Do you want to continue logged in?